D-X-Y/URT/README.md

 * PyTorch 1.0 or greater
 * TensorFlow 1.14 or greater

+The following is required by meta-dataset:
+* pip install absl-py
+* pip install gin-config>=0.1.2
+* pip install tensorflow-gpu

 ## Data Preparation
 1. Meta-Dataset:

     Follow the the "User instructions" in the [Meta-Dataset repository](https://github.com/google-research/meta-dataset#user-instructions) for "Installation" and "Downloading and converting datasets".

+    For simplicity, we also provided two scripts to download and convert the datasets, i.e., `bash scripts/download.sh` and `scripts/dataset_conversion.sh`.

 2. Additional Test Datasets: